Residential Treatment Center

-We strive to offer the best quality of care not just in our treatment programs or therapy protocols, but also in providing a healing environment in our clients’ housing and residential settings.
+Our residential treatment center strives to offer the best quality of care in not only our treatment programs or therapy protocols, but also in providing a healing environment in our clients’ housing and residential settings.

 When clients first come to Northern Arizona Center for Addiction, they enter our full-time residential living facility.
 In this safe, comfortable environment we can provide around-the-clock, medically supervised treatment programs.
 The time spent in residential living varies from client to client, but usually lasts 3-4 weeks, and gives patients time to detox, stabilize, and begin their recovery toward sobriety.